microformats/php-mf2/README.md

 Issues and bug reports are very welcome.
 If you know how to write tests then please do so as code always expresses problems and intent much better than English, and gives me a way of measuring whether or not fixes have actually solved your problem.
 If you don’t know how to write tests, don’t worry :) Just include as much useful information in the issue as you can.

-Pull requests very welcome, please try to maintain stylistic, structural and naming consistency with the existing codebase, and don’t be too upset if I make naming changes :)
+Pull requests very welcome, please try to maintain stylistic, structural and naming consistency with the existing codebase, and don’t be too upset if we make naming changes :)

 ### How to make a Pull Request